Why Google+ failed, according to Google insiders

-Google announced on Monday that you’ll no longer need a Google+ account to login to YouTube or any of Google’s other websites.
-Moving forward, you’ll only need a Google account to use these apps and services — not a Google+ account.

-This follows a handful of changes to Google+ that the company has been making over the past several months.
-In March, Google announced its plan to change up its strategy with Google+ by breaking it up into two separate sections: Streams and Photos.

-In a sense, this was an indication that Google had given up on pitching Google+ as a social network meant to compete with Facebook, LinkedIn, and Twitter.
+In a sense, it’s giving up on pitching Google+ as a social network aimed at competing with Facebook.
+Instead, Google+ will become two separate pieces: Photos and Streams.

 This didn’t come as a surprise — Google+ never really caught on the same way social networks like Facebook, Twitter, or LinkedIn did.

-Technically, tons of people use Google+, since until this point you needed to log into it to access to Gmail, Google Drive, and all of Google’s other apps.
+Technically, tons of people use Google+, since logging into it gives you access to Gmail, Google Drive, and all of Google’s other apps.

 But people aren’t actively using the social network aspect of it.

 Here’s a chart made by blogger Kevin Anderson, which is based on data compiled by researcher Edward Morbis.
-His research estimates active Google+ users, defined as those that have made a post to Google+ in January 2015.
-Morbis analysed sitemaps from Google+ and sampled profile pages based on them to arrive at his conclusions, which he explains in a post on Ello.
+His research estimates active Google+ users defined as those that have made a post to Google+ in January 2015.
+He pulled Google’s on Profile sitemaps and sample profile pages based on them.

-The main problem with Google+, according to one former Googler we talked to in April, is that the company tried to make it too much like Facebook.
-Another former Googler we spoke to at the time agreed, saying the company was “late to market” and motivated from “a competitive standpoint.”
+The main problem with Google+, one former Googler says, is the company tried to make it too much like Facebook.
+Another former Googler agrees, saying the company was “late to market” and motivated from “a competitive standpoint.”

 There may have been some paranoia — Facebook was actively poaching Googlers at a certain point, one source said.
 Google+ employees within Google were sectioned off, this person said, possibly to prevent gossip about the product from spreading.
 Google+ employees had their own secret cafeteria called “Cloud,” for example, and others on the Mountain View campus weren’t permitted.